Convening of the general meeting of the co-owners

 Ask his trustee to convene the general meeting of the co-owners

-Apart from this compulsory summons, any co-owner may ask the trustee to convene an AG, at his own expense, to place on the agenda issues that relate solely to his rights or obligations.
+Apart from this compulsory convocation, any co-owner may ask the liquidator to convene a general meeting, at his own expense, to place on the agenda matters which concern only his rights or obligations.

-The co-owner must notify the request, specifying the issues to be included on the agenda of the GA.
+The co-owner must notify request by the General Assembly specifying the items to be included in the agenda of the General Assembly.
 Each question shall be accompanied by its draft resolution.

 The trustee has 15 days from this notification to inform the co-owner of the estimated costs and fees.
-The trustee then convenes the AG within 45 days of the payment of these fees.
+The trustee shall then convene the general meeting within 45 days of the payment of such fees.

-If the AG is convened by more than one co-owner, the latter must specify the distribution of costs and fees between them.
+If the general meeting is convened by several co-owners, they must specify the distribution of costs and fees between them.
 Without specifying, the costs are shared equally among these co-owners.

 Please note